Akerselva River Walk Hiking

 - Mathallen: Further down, on the west side of the river, across from Grünerhagen Park, you will find a refurbished brick building that now houses a selection of delicious restaurants and specialty food shops.
 This is a popular spot to grab a bite to eat and drink in the Grünerløkka neighborhood.
 Keep in the mind it closes relatively early every day, so it is a great spot to get lunch.

 - Grønland: This is one of the most multicultural neighborhoods in Oslo.
 Many people from far and wide now call Oslo home and many have settled here.
 With all of the different cultures mixing together comes many incredible shops for food and goods that have an exciting flair.
 Insider tip: The best vegetable and fruits stores of Oslo are known to be in Grønland.

-- As you follow the Akerselva river walk, you will be passing through a variety of parks and neighborhoods.
-Here you will be able to find cafes, grocery or convenience stores.
+- As you follow the Akerselva river, you will be passing through a variety of parks and neighborhoods.
+Here you will be able to find cafés, grocery and convenience stores.
 Many will have public restrooms, but keep in mind that you may be required to buy something or pay a small fee to use the toilets.
 There are public toilets in some parks.